asobase/EasyFolderIndexer/README.md

 # Improvements to be made
 * Dynamically get filter categories so the application's scope can be broader.
 * Dynamically get all tags at run-time and update the tool tip with them.
+* Add a fuilter builder type feature that allows for more complex searching - e.g. y but NOT x